steve-canham/imp_geo/README.md

 By default non-latin names are excluded as in many use cases, at least in Europe, they would not be meaningful or offered to the user.
 Using the -n flag makes both the names tables about
 25% larger and makes the process a little slower, though it still takes just a few minutes.

-The additional names derived from the MDR are added manually as part of the code (as simple insert statements).
-This keeps all the relevant data in one place, rather than having to maintain and load separate files.
+Additional names, i.e. as derived from the MDR, are added when constructing contextual geographic data for that system, and <i>not</i> as part of the imp_ror process.
 It is the responsibility of client systems, such as the MDR, to identify geographical entities that are not matched by the data, so that the code can be periodically updated (probably every three to six months).
-In use, the mdr schema tables are designed to be imported as foreign tables into the database(s) making use of them.